 - Talbert House*: (513) 221-4357 (HELP)

 - Urban Minority Alcoholism Drug Abuse Outreach Program (UMADAOP)*: (513) 541-7099

 Other Community Resources

 - Central Clinic –Substance Abuse Early Intervention Services for youth: (513) 558-5878

 - Lighthouse Youth Services: (513) 221-3350

 - The Children’s Home of Cincinnati: (513) 272-2800

 - Drug and Poison Information Center: (513) 636-5111

-- Greater Cincinnati Behavioral JOURNEY Integrated Dual Disorder Treatment (IDDT): Contact Stu Raynor for information about making a referral at (513) 558-6506
+- Greater Cincinnati Behavioral JOURNEY Integrated Dual Disorder Treatment (IDDT): Make a referral by calling (513) 558-6506

 Resource Websites and Toolkits